-- Just beyond the reservoir wall, there is a small viewpoint where you can overlook Derwent reservoir and enjoy views stretching towards Bamford Edge.
+- Just beyond the reservoir wall, there is the viewpoint where you can overlook Derwent reservoir and enjoy views stretching towards Bamford Edge.
 Additionally, just a few metres further along the reservoir there is a memorial to Tip the Sheepdog.
 Who, had stayed with her owner’s body for over 100 days back in 1954 until a rescue team found them.

 Derwent Dam to A57 (Ladybower Reservoir Circular Walk Part 2)

 - 400 metres along the road, take the path on the left-hand side of the road toward the water’s edge.
 The path crosses a few small and slightly narrow bridges whilst weaving in and out of wooded areas.

 - The path runs parallel to the reservoir and road for another 3.5 km – all the way back to the A57.
 Just before the road, there is a large grassy area that gives a stunning viewpoint of Ashopton Viaduct with Bamford Edge in the background.
 Be sure to stop here for a photograph or two!

 I’d recommend the nearby Yorkshire Bridge Inn for a well-deserved, post-walk drink or meal!